Understand net unrealized appreciation (NUA) tax strategies

 7 Penalty taxes don't apply on distributions made after age 59½ (and with certain criteria after age 55 and other limited exceptions).

 8 When shares are sold, long-term capital gains taxes (assumes 15%) are due on the remaining NUA (value upon distribution from the employer plan minus cost basis to the plan).

 9 Many IRAs only permit publicly traded securities to be held.

 10 For purposes of the tax treatment of net unrealized appreciation in employer securities distributed as part of a lump-sum distribution, a "lump-sum" distribution" is a distribution or payment: within one tax year of the recipient; of the balance to the credit of an employee; from a Code Sec.
 401(a) qualified plan exempt from tax under Code Sec.
-501(a), or code 403(a) annuity; which is payable either: 1) on account of the employee's death; 2) after the employee reaches age 59½; 3) on account of a common law employee's separation of service, or; 4) after a self-employed individual has become disabled (as defined in Code Sec.
+501(a), or code 403(a) annuity; which death; 2) after the employee reaches age 59½; 3) on account of a common law employee's separation of service, or; 4) after a self-employed individual has become disabled (as defined in Code Sec.
 72 (m)(7) of the annuity rules.
 There are many other rules surrounding when a distribution constitutes a lump-sum distribution.
 See your tax advisor.

 11 Individuals who have made nondeductible employee contributions may receive net unrealized appreciation on securities attributable to those contributions without a lump-sum distribution.

 12 The 3.8% tax on net investment income applies to the lesser of Net Investment Income or Modified Adjusted Gross Income over $200,000 for single filers and $250,000 for married filing jointly.
 It does not apply to NUA or distributions from an IRA or qualified retirement plan.

 This information is not intended as legal or tax advice.
 Please consult with your legal and tax advisors regarding your individual situation.